Author Guidelines for Book Reviews

 and….

-Powell gives an overview of the complexity of understanding what is an Islamic Law State due to the variance in the relationship between religious and secular law within the domestic systems (p.
+Powell provides an overview of the complexity of understanding what constitutes an Islamic Law State, due to the variance in the relationship between religious and secular law within domestic systems (p.
 45).
-She claims to be interested in the “consonance and dissonance between Islamic law and international law” and that there is a link between the domestic law and the interstate law (pp. 47-48).
+She claims to be interested in the “consonance and dissonance between Islamic law and international law” and that there is a link between domestic law and interstate law (pp. 47-48).

 Dates